Greek Orthodox Easter on Tinos Island

 Easter fireworks

 At 11 pm, everyone is at the Church’s yard, and just before the Resurrection procession, candles and red candles are distributed.
-After “Christ is Risen” one parish competes with the other in which one will be heard more.
+After “Christ is Risen,” one parish competes with the other in which one will be heard more.

-Everyone carries their lit candle, the bells chime festively and the fireworks make a lot of impressive coloring in the sky.
 Meanwhile, the families kiss each other and wish ‘Chronia Polla’.
 After the church, everyone hurries back home to eat Magiritsa, a soup made of the internal organs of the lamb.
 If you are interested in tasting it, check with your hotel or a tavern near you that may be serving it.

 Greek Orthodox Easter in Tinos